Mount Doreen Station

 Mount Doreen Station is a 7,337 km2 pastoral lease operating as a cattle station in the Northern Territory of Australia.

 It is situated about 142 km north east of Papunya and approximately 319 km north west of Alice Springs just off the Tanami Track in the central region of the Northern Territory.
 The property shares a boundary with Yunkanjini Aboriginal Land Trust to the south, the Yuendumu Aboriginal Land Trust to the east (with Yuendumu the closest settlement), the Mala Aboriginal Land Trust to the north and the Lake Mackay Aboriginal Land Trust to the west.
 The nearest leases are Newhaven Sanctuary (formerly Station) to the south and Mount Denison to the east.

-Vaughan Springs, known to the Warlpiri people as Pikilyi, is a large and important waterhole near the homestead.
+Vaughan Springs, known to the Warlpiri people as Pikilyi, is a large and important natural spring on the property.

 Early history

 The traditional owners of the area are the Warlpiri people.
-Pikilyi is an important sacred site for ceremonies, at the junction of a number of different Dreamings, including Possum, Snake, Two Kangaroos, Flying Ant and Yam, which are represented in the work of artist Kumantje Jagamara.
+Vaughan Springs is an important sacred site for ceremonies, at the junction of a number of different Dreamings, including Possum, Snake, Two Kangaroos, Flying Ant and Yam, which are represented in the work of artist Kumantje Jagamara.

 The Warlpiri received recognition for their native title of the area in 2014.
 The initial application had been filed with the Federal Court in 2005, then later withdrawn in 2011 and filed again shortly afterwards, with recognition being awarded in 2013.
 A minor variation was registered in August 2020.

 The station was established by William Braitling, better known as Bill, and his wife Doreen Braitling in 1932.
 They acquired the lease after a few years working as drovers in the Territory.
 The property is named after Doreen.
-In 1945 Bill Braitling was charged with assault for tying an Aboriginal man to a tree, "thrashed him with four heavy mulga waddies".
+In 1945 Bill Braitling was charged with assault for tying an Aboriginal man to a tree and, "thrash[ing] him with four heavy mulga waddies".
 Braitling was acquitted by the Supreme Court in 1946 and unsuccessfully claimed improper police methods were used.

 Doreen Braitling applied for a mineral lease in 1947.
 Bill Braitling stood as the candidate for Stuart in the 1951 Northern Territory Legislative Council election.
 In 1953, Bill Braitling attempted to establish the Northern Territory's first Arab stud at Mount Doreen.
 Bill lived on Mount Doreen Station until his death in Alice Springs in 1959.